feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 ```

 On the server, the History Service needs the server request to compute the
 initial history location of the static history.
-The integrator therefor defines
+The integrator therefore defines
-the server request Feature Service:
+the server request Feature Service, and sets the `mode` of the History Service
+to `'static'`:

 ```js
 import {createFeatureHub} from '@feature-hub/core';